-I can garden with more intention by…taking an art class, experiencing more creativity, leaving white space in my days (don’t fully schedule them in the first place and don’t fill them up when something is cancelled), actively being closer with my best friends and Sweetie, saving money for my future, stretching and healing my body, protecting the time I spend writing my dissertation.
+I can garden with more intention by…taking an art class, experiencing more creativity, leaving blank space in my days (don’t fully schedule them in the first place and don’t fill them up when something is cancelled), actively being closer with my best friends and Sweetie, saving money for my future, stretching and healing my body, protecting the time I spend writing my dissertation.

 8) How do I feel when I think of my theme now that I’ve checked in?

 I feel energized and hopeful.
 I want to approach my growth through a hope and love versus fear mindset, with enough personal resources in reserve at all times so that I can cope with the lows and be present for the wins.
 I feel more grounded and have a clear focus: intention.

 If you haven’t chosen a theme or word for your year yet, you are always welcome to do so now!
 My 2.1: Why You Should Theme Your Year post guides you through the process of narrowing and selecting a theme that lines up with your values and goals.